 By implementing the recommendations laid out in the Community Strategy and Implementation Plan (CSIP), the Belmont Forum can blaze a path toward achieving high quality, reliable and multidisciplinary global change research enabled by a sustained human and technical, internationally coordinated and data-intensive e-infrastructures.
 Current activities are undertaken by separately funded Action Themes.
 These activities are coordinated and supported by a virtual Communication, Collaboration and Coordination Office (Action Theme 1).
-Additionally Data planning and data stewardship (Action Theme 2) develops date management plans, templates, and methodologies; e-infrastructures (Action Theme 3) has held a series of scoping activities to identify and explore common barriers to data sharing; and the human dimensions/ capacity building action is identifying elements for an optimal training curriculum (Action Theme 4).
+Data planning and data stewardship (Action Theme 2) develops data management outlines, templates, and methodologies; e-infrastructures (Action Theme 3) has held a series of scoping activities to identify and explore common barriers to data sharing; and the human dimensions/capacity building action is identifying elements for an optimal training curriculum (Action Theme 4).

 These themes work together to reach medium-term goals such as creating a data management template for Belmont Forum projects, identifying best practice exemplars in data sharing, training methods, and curation through workshops, and ongoing outreach to collaborate with groups connected to data management and global change research.

 Collective outputs of these Action Themes to date are listed below.

 To find public events, you may view the BF e-I&DM teamup calendar here.